SushmithaKasimsettyRamesh/member-qa-system/README.md

 Messages are fetched from the public API and cached locally for faster responses.

-/stats endpoint provides insights about the cached messages, including:
+The /stats endpoint provides insights about the cached messages, including:

 Total number of messages